 For couples who genuinely seek a fair solution and want to minimise the pain of family breakdown, it may offer the best way forward.
 At its heart is a fundamental principle which requires the parties and their lawyers to enter into a formal commitment to not refer the issues under discussion to Court or, indeed, to threaten court proceedings.

 The emphasis is on reaching a dignified and amicable solution.
 This commitment is pivotal to the process and both parties and their respective collaborative lawyers are required to sign a Participation Agreement.
 Once signed, if either party wishes to refer the matter to Court then both lawyers must cease to act.
-The consequence of this is huge as it requires both parties to instruct new lawyers at different law firms.
-This is critical because the emphasis is not only on the parties, but also their legal team to try and achieve an amicable agreement.
+The consequence of this is significant as it requires both parties to instruct new lawyers at different law firms.
+This is critical because the emphasis is not only on the parties, but also on their legal teams, to try and achieve an amicable agreement.

 The process is unique in that clients and their lawyers meet face-to-face for discussions and negotiations rather than matters being dealt by correspondence.
 The meetings require openness about all financial matters and disclosure of assets whether they are jointly owned or held in one party’s name.
 Discussions surround the needs of the family and solutions are then explored.
 Children’s interests are always given the utmost priority.